Disease Guide ·Bloat (GDV) ·2026

 Bloat (GDV) in Dogs - symptoms, vet costs & insurance

-Bloat emergency surgery costs $2,000-$7,500 — and without it, your dog dies within hours.
+Bloat emergency surgery costs $2,000-$7,500 - and without it, your dog dies within hours.
 Gastric dilatation-volvulus (GDV) is the most life-threatening emergency in dogs.
-The stomach fills with gas and twists on itself, cutting off blood supply.
-Every minute counts.
-Surgery is the only option, and even with treatment, the mortality rate is significant.
+The stomach fills with gas and twists, cutting off blood supply.
+Surgery is the only option; even treated, mortality is 15-30%.
 Deep-chested breeds are at highest risk.

 Bloat (GDV) - vet costs and insurance